-Since its inception in 1976, the General Motors Foundation is dedicated to giving back to communities across the country.
-Over the past decade, the Foundation has donated more than $315 million in grants to support nonprofit organizations within the areas of Education, Health and Human Services, Environment and Energy and Community Development.
+Since its inception in 1976, the General Motors Foundation has dedicated itself to giving back to communities across the country.
+Over the past decade, the GM Foundation has donated more than $265 million in grants to support nonprofit organizations within the areas of Education, Health and Human Services, Environment/Safety and Community Development.

-Today, the Foundation focuses on investments in education that support the next generation of leaders and innovators, particularly in the fields of science, technology, engineering, and math (STEM).
-Beyond supporting the education of our nation’s youth from pre-school to college through initiatives like the Buick Achievers Scholarship Program, the Foundation gives students hands-on experiences that further their environmental studies and cultural experiences within their communities.
-In addition, the Foundation has a 15-year partnership with Safe Kids Worldwide to provide programs that lead to safe habits both inside and outside of cars.
+Today, the GM Foundation focuses on investments in education that support the next generation of leaders and innovators, particularly in the fields of science, technology, engineering and math (STEM).
+Beyond supporting the education of our nation’s youth from birth to college through initiatives like the Buick Achievers Scholarship Program, the GM Foundation gives students hands-on experiences that further their environmental studies and cultural experiences within their communities.
+In addition, the GM Foundation has a 17-year partnership with Safe Kids Worldwide to provide programs that lead to safe habits both inside and outside of cars.

-To continue its commitment to local communities, through its Plant City Grant Program, the GM Foundation has given $2 million in grants to nonprofits in plant cities to enrich the lives of its neighbors across the country.
+To continue its commitment to local communities, through its annual Plant City Grant Program, the GM Foundation gives approximately $2 million in grants to nonprofits where GM has operations as part of its Plant City Grants initiative.